 5 tips for writing your thesis conclusion

-1. Do not summarize too much
+1. Avoid too much summary

 Frequently Asked Questions about writing a thesis conclusion

 The conclusion is the last thing that your reader will see, so it should be memorable.
 To write a great thesis conclusion you should: